 Suzuki has revealed the all-new S-Cross.
-Till now, in the international markets, it was called Suzuki “SX4 S-Cross” but now Suzuki has removed the “SX4” suffix and they are simply calling it “S-Cross” just like Maruti Suzuki do in the Indian market.
+It is still called Suzuki “SX4 S-Cross”.
+There were some rumours that Suzuki might remove the “SX4” suffix and simply call it “S-Cross” just like Maruti Suzuki do in the Indian market.
 Here, we have new official images and details of the 2022 S-Cross.

 The design of the S-Cross is all new.
 The previous generation of S-Cross was criticized because it looked more like a crossover whereas the competitors looked like a SUV.
 Suzuki has rectified that by changing the design of the 2022 S-Cross completely.
 The new S-Cross looks like a SUV.